looma/loomaai/README.md

 * In Streamlit
   * In Streamlit, click `Textbook` in the sidebar and select the textbooks you want.
   * Click the "Split Into Chapters" button.
   * A file location will be shown on-screen.
-That location is synced to the host machine, so the chapters will also be in `data/files/chapters` within this folder.
+That location is synced to the host machine, so the chapters will also be in `data/files/textbooks` within the loomaai folder.

 #### Chapter Summaries